 One item you may or may not have considered is the size of the room.
 Before the Embassy Suites and the Hilton were built most fallsview hotels were designed with small rooms when compared to today’s standards.
 The Embassy Suites and Hiltons rooms are considerably larger than your average fallsview hotel room and can make for a more comfortable stay.

 Location?
 While the view plays an important part it doesn’t necessarily mean it’s the best location for getting around to see the sights unless you plan on spending the entire stay in your room.
 The main area for viewing the falls is called Queen Victoria Park.
-It’s also where you board the maid of the mist and access the Table Rock visitor center at the brink of the Canadian Falls.
+It’s also where you board the Boat Ride Below The Falls and access the Table Rock Visitor Centre at the brink of the Canadian Falls.
 The Sheraton on the Falls is almost at the foot of Clifton Hill and you can walk from there to everything.
 All the other fallsview hotels are about a ten minute walk to the park.
 Most of the hotels offer shuttle service to the park for a $10.00-$15.00 fee but they are not timely.
 If you don’t mind walking you can skip the shuttle and save a few bucks.